hyperledger/indy-node/docs/Sovrin_Running_Locally.md

 ```
 Note - the above assumes you set up a Python virtual environment called sovrin as per the installation guide).
 If not, this should be the path the the faber.py script.

-The Faber agent should then start up, connect to our test Sovrin cluster, handshake and be accepted as a Sponsor.
+The Faber agent should then start up, connect to our test Sovrin cluster, handshake and be accepted as a Trust Anchor.

 ## Run Getting Started guide